The Art ShopFrequently Asked Questions

 If you’re wanting something bigger than 800mm (shortest side), the normal shipping costs won’t apply, as the South African Post Office doesn’t accept tubes longer than 1m.
 In that case, I will quote you on courier rates for delivery.

-My printers use an archival quality cotton canvas that is then sprayed with a matt protective varnish after printing.
+- Archival Canvas with a matt protective coating (Giclee print) – My printers use an archival quality cotton canvas that is then sprayed with a matt protective varnish after printing.
 Giclee prints come with a standard 40mm border around the image so they can be stretched over a wooden frame, or framed by vacuum sealing them onto board and applying a frame around the image, whichever you choose.
-It is not necessary or advisable to frame a canvas print with mount board and/or under glass.
+It is not necessary or advisable to frame a canvas print under glass.

 Each print is individually signed by me.